iboutsikas/iboutsikas.github.io/_projects/titanium-rose.md

 time.
 Making artifacts less noticeable by humans.
 This technique however does not "just work" with everything, so what I am investigating now is how various materials and surface types behave in a decoupled, asynchronous environments.
-Some of them are realy resiliant to decoupled artifacts so they can be updated once every half a second, while others can skip a couple of frames at most before becoming noticeable.
+Some of them are really resilient to decoupled artifacts so they can be updated once every half a second, while others can skip a couple of frames at most before becoming noticeable.